kyrylosheliah/project-management/README.md

 Could:
 - EntityFieldDisplay full entity info and link popup on hover
-- Set DB connection string and ports with environment variables
 - @nestjs/jwt auth
 - TanStack Query params for pagination and filtering
 - Decorators for role-based access control